jbraumann/PRC.Integrations/readme.md

 - C# (both direct implementation and using our wrapper library)
 - Python (also used in Blender)

 These integrations provide a starting point for developers but do not constitute a full plugin, accessible to end-users, as we provide in Grasshopper.
+For any questions, please use the "Discussions" tab above.

 # Caution!

 #### Our expertise lies in robot simulation, not necessarily in writing beautiful code.
 Please consider the code snippets to be proof-of-concept rather than best-practise - especially Python and Javascript code can be quite "hacky"!
 We welcome suggestions on how to improve the code, as well as entirely new integrations.

-You can contact the developer at *johannes@robotsinarchitecture.org*
+Please use the "Discussions" tab above for feedback.
+In urgent cases, yYou can contact the developer at *johannes@robotsinarchitecture.org*

 **Disclaimer:** This software is provided “as is” without any warranties or guarantees.
 The creators and developers of this software do not accept any liability for any damages or losses arising from its use.